Designorate

 Step 2

 At each point of the star, write one of the main question groups: Who?
 What?
 When?
 Where?
 Why?
 And How?
-These groups will be discussed in a systematic order with your team.
+These groups will be discussed systematically with your team.

 Step 3

-Start to brainstorm each type of questions and write down these questions on their related star point.
+Start brainstorming each type of question and write them down on their respective star points.
 At this stage, focus on writing down the question without answering it.
 In the mobile application project, the questions can be presented in the figure below.

 Who: